AbdulellahMoj/Tamagotchi/README.md

-# class-Tamagotchi-
+# class-Tamagotchi-V2
 This Python program simulates a Tamagotchi virtual pet.
-It includes a Tamagotchi class with attributes like age, hunger level, boredom, and exhaustion.
+It includes a Tamagotchi class with attributes like age, hunger level, boredom, and exhaustion.This Python program simulates a Tamagotchi virtual pet.
+It includes a `Tamagotchi` class with attributes like age, hunger level, boredom, and exhaustion.
+The class has methods to perform various activities like eating, drinking, working out, playing, and sleeping, each affecting the pet's attributes differently.
+The `run` method prompts the user to choose an activity and executes it accordingly.

+The program utilizes the `inquirer` library for interactive input.
+It also employs threading and scheduling to simulate the passage of time.
+The `main` function initializes a Tamagotchi instance and schedules its activities to run periodically.
+The program continues to run until the Tamagotchi's health deteriorates, indicating its death.